rbleattler/mdop-docs/mdop/dart-v10/administering-dart-10-using-powershell.md

 ## Use a PowerShell script to create the recovery image

-You can create the Microsoft Diagnostics and Recovery Toolset (DaRT) 10 recovery image by using a PowerShell script instead of using the DaRT 10 Recovery Image wizard.
-See the following example script.
+You can create the DaRT 10 recovery image by using a PowerShell script instead of using the DaRT 10 Recovery Image wizard.
+In addition, the DaRT 10 Recovery Image wizard can a PowerShell script for you, based on your specified settings.

+The following is an example of a PowerShell script that the DaRT 10 Recovery Image wizard has created.

 ```PowerShell
 ###